nick11roberts/uncertainscript-interpreter/README.md

-# uncertainscript-interpreter
+# uncertaintyscript-interpreter
-Interpreter for uncertainscript, a quantum scripting language.
+Interpreter for uncertaintyscript, a quantum scripting language.